 }

-First we see that every go file needs to begin with a
+First we see that every go file needs to begin with a package statement.
+All

-package statement.
-All root level go files are part of the
+root level go files are part of the main package (if creating an executable

-library), one of which defines the main() function where
+rather than a library), one of which defines the main() function where

 execution starts.

-directory have the same package <name> statement, the
+the same package <name> statement, the directory name doesn't matter.

-printName() defined in b.go can be called in
+implicitly across the package.
+Function printName() defined in b.go can be

-a.go.
+called in a.go.

-same module), we use the module prefix jenne.uk/foo in
+module), we use the module prefix jenne.uk/foo in front of the name defined

-package bar.
-Note, across pacakges, that we can only
+in our package statement: package bar.
+Note, across pacakges, that we can

 > go run a.go b.go